 Overland extreme tours provide extensive information about vaccinations, visas, and currency to help you plan everything in advance.
 I highly recommend an overland tour to anyone considering an extended trip to Africa.

 Click here for even more epic adventure tours and trips.

-What are YOUR thoughts on small group travel to adventurous locations?
+What are YOUR thoughts on small group travel and extreme tours to adventurous locations?
 Which of these amazing trips do YOU want to go on?